Plant Encyclopedia

 The genus name, Liparis, is from the Greek word lipar meaning “oily” or “fatty”, a reference to the shiny, almost greasy looking leaf surfaces of many species.
 The species epithet, krameri, is perhaps in honor of Johann Georg Heinrich Kramer (1684-1744), an Austrian physician and botanist or his son, Wilhelm Heinrich Kramer (?-1765), physician, biologist, and entomologist.
 The son in particular is well known for being one of the first scientists to adopt the Latin binomial nomenclature system created by Carl Linneaus.

-Liparis krameri in habitat
+Liparis krameri colony

 Its Japanese name, jigabachisou, comes from the words jigabachi meaning “sand digger wasp” and sou meaning plant or herb, rendering, “sand digger wasp plant” because the flowers resemble the sand digger wasp (Ammophila sabulosa).